bigsky77/bigsky-contracts-solidity/README.md

 ## BigSky

-BigSky is an Ethereum based game.
+BigSky is an ethereum based developer game.
 Players compete by programming the logic for individual space-ships.
 When a player launches a ship, their ship design is submitted to the master contract.
 The master contract then runs the ship logic againgst a randomly generated scenario.
+The goal of the ship is to collect as many stars as possible.

 Example ships can be found in the 'src/ships' folder.